 Now and then I visit Buddhist temples.
 No priest is usually present, unless a funeral is going on.
-Most temple visitors consist of elderly

 Generally, thirty-second prayers are offered after tossing a few coins into rusty, locked offertories.
 To make sure that Buddha is paying attention, some supplicants ring gongs, then bow in silence.
 Most summer visitors then gently wipe the sweat off their foreheads, fold their handkerchiefs, then slowly head back to their homes.

-is to sit still and converse with the trees as the wind blows and butterflies dance and birds soar overhead.
+is to sit still and converse with the trees as the wind blows and butterflies dance while birds soar overhead.

-with upward-pointing sword at most temples.
+with upward-pointing sword at most temples in Japan.
 It is said countless Buddhist deities exist, each with a different countenance.
 Some are gentle.
 Others are fierce.
 All are penetrating in some manner.
 At some temples, images of distinguished abbots look straight forward, ignoring the visitors whirling by.
 They never worry about stiff backs, tired shoulders, or insects crawling over their faces.

 The other day I came across a temple in Hamamatsu, central Japan.
 It was a small place not far from the main station named "Heart Creation" (Shinzouji) with a curious concrete statue of a monk near its main hall.
-This statue was unusual in several ways.
+This statue seemed unusual in several ways.
 First of all, it was nameless.
 In fact, I couldn't even tell whether the face was male or female.
-Moreover, the statue was falling apart . . . that's a good Buddhish teaching.
+Moreover, the statue was falling apart . . . that's a good Buddhist teaching.